0x416c616e/0x416c616e.github.io/_posts/2019-01-10-day-15-title-goes-here.md

 If you're using DHCP, it can difficult to find servers, unless they are constantly broadcasting their availability.
 A network I use in my LAN has device drivers for clients that will try and find a network printer that is constantly making its presence known.
 If you use Wireshark, you will see all the broadcast traffic, which is okay in a small network, but at scale, you can't have everything broadcasting availability to the entire subnet without getting broadcast storms.
 That's why network segmentation is useful instead of only having a flat network topology.

 But anyway, if you set a bookmark in your browser for a certain local server, and then, for whatever reason, it gets turned off and its IP lease expires, it can get assigned some different address instead when it requests a new address after being put back online.
 This can make it hard to take inventory and really know all of your assets or where they are.
-Luckily, routers and/or DHCP servers make it easy to view a table of all DHCP clients, with their lease information, but
+Luckily, routers and/or DHCP servers make it easy to view a table of all DHCP clients, with their lease information, but it's easier to just create static DHCP reservations so that your servers will always have the same internal IP addresses (regardless of NAT or whatever for your WAN setup).

 ## Windows DHCP Remote Code Execution Vulnerability